Christopher-Loynes/Online_Review_Trends/README.md

 # Overview

 Reviews posted by customers of _Dixons Carphone_ and _ao.com_ on [Reevoo](https://www.reevoo.com/en/) are scraped and labelled as _positive_ or _negative_.
 The reviews are then categorised as relating to _customer service_, _deliveries_ or _other_.
 During testing, labels provided by users on _Reevoo_ were used to select _Textblob_ for sentiment analysis and a _Random Forest_ text classifier that uses unigrams.
-For the prokect, the processed tweets were displayed in Tableau to visually demonstrate the findings to _Dixons Carphone_.
+For the project, the processed tweets were displayed in Tableau to visually demonstrate the findings to _Dixons Carphone_.

 # Process: